Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 📖 Dataset

 The dateset in this project contains information about apartment listings in UAE.
-The dataset was initially collected from Kraggle, which contained imformation about listings posted on different listing sites.
-The dataset includes information like apartment location, date posted and characteristics of the apartment like number of bedrooms, bathrooms, furnished or unfurnished, etc
+The dataset was collected from Kraggle, which contained imformation about listings posted on different listing sites.
+The dataset includes data about apartment location, date posted and apartment characteristics(bedrooms, bathrooms, furnished/unfurnished).

+## 🧰 Tools Used

+- MySQL - For data extraction, cleaning and transformation
+- Power BI - For visualization and report building
+- DAX - For creating calculated measures and KPIs
+- Data Modelling - For creating relationships between tables

 ## 📁 Database

 To facilitate data management and analysis, a database on MySQL was created to store the dataset.
-MySQL provdies a robust method to organize and manipulate data.
-A database schema was created to improve organization and efficiency of queries.
-The structure allows easy integration with tools like Power BI for visualsation.
+The CSV file was imported into the database.

 ## 📂 Database Structure